Package 'iotables'

 Description

-Add a conforming row, or elements of a conforming row to a names matrix.
+Add a conforming row, or elements of a conforming row, to a named input–output style data frame.

 Usage